bobbytrapz/autosr/README.md

 You should see the autosr dashboard.

+On Windows and OS X you may see a warning popup about your firewall.

+You can just accept the default options and allow access.

+autosr needs network access to work.

 The dashboard shows you how long someone has been streaming and how long until streams start.

 To exit press 'q'.